“The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

 Ben: “If you want to find a comet, all you have to do is look long enough in the right place.
 If I had the inclination, I would look in Leo…“

-But Mac is distracted when the sky comes alive with a spectacular meteor shower.
-Now he has something to report back to Happer.
+But Mac is distracted when the sky comes alive with an intense meteor shower.
+Now he has something else to report back to Happer when he calls.

 Pushed to name his price for the beach, Ben says he will accept one pound note for every grain of sand he can hold in his hand.
 Mac has a budget of £1,000,000 for the beach but declines to play.
 Ben reveals he could only hold about 10,000 grains.